-In Medellín, as in other regions of Colombia, football is the most important sport – one that awakens joy and passion and an immense amount of pride in its fans.
+In Medellín, as in other regions of Colombia, football is the most important sport – one that awakens joy, passion and an immense amount of pride in its fans.
 Currently, there are two very important local clubs that compete in the top division of Colombian professional football: Atlético Nacional, winner of 29 official titles, and Deportivo Independiente de Medellín, which has won 8 titles.
-Both teams have a large number of fervent supporters who celebrate enthusiastically with every victory and suffer greatly with every loss.
+Both teams have a large number of zealous supporters who celebrate enthusiastically with every victory and suffer greatly with every loss.
 Their intensity emulates the passion for football in Medellín.

 History of El Clasico Paisa

-The amount of diehard fans isn’t surprising given the storied history of Antioqueño football in Colombia.
+The amount of diehard fans isn’t surprising given the history of Antioqueño football in Colombia.
 The Medellín Football Club was founded in and rebranded to Deportivo Independiente Medellín, with a new shield, current red and blue design, and the letters “DIM”.

 Their rivals, Atlético Nacional didn’t come along until 1947 under the name of Club Atlético Municipal de Medellín, which was changed to its current name in 1950.
 These teams are the protagonists of one of the most important regional traditions in Antioquia: “El Clásico Paisa”.

 El Clásico Paisa is a sporting duel that takes place several times each year in the city of Medellín, it is celebrated in the imposing Atanasio Girardot Stadium, where thousands of fans demonstrate their joy and fidelity with their respective teams, in a colorful atmosphere.
 This classic literally paralyzes the city every time it is held, being one of the most anticipated events in the region’s football world.
-The nightlife street in Laureles called La 70 becomes particularly boisterous, as it connects to the large stadium area at the Estadio Metro Station.
+The nightlife street in Laureles, called La 70, becomes particularly boisterous as it connects to the large stadium area at the Estadio Metro Station.

 An Iconic Structure in Medellín: The Atanasio Girardot Stadium